- Technical Support

 Flow cytometry is a powerful technique for measuring and analyzing the physical characteristics of single particles in solution as they travel past a beam of light.
 Properties such as relative size and fluorescence can be measured, and fluorescently tagged antibodies enable cells to be interrogated for multiple proteins and molecular dynamics.
 Isotype controls are used for experiment validation and analysis of results.

-Flow cytometry can be performed using directly conjugated primary antibodies, or indirectly, by using a conjugated secondary antibody to bind an unconjugated primary.
+Flow cytometry can be performed directly, using conjugated primary antibodies, or indirectly, using a conjugated secondary antibody to bind an unconjugated primary.
 Indirect flow cytometry allows the choice of a wide range of probe molecules, enabling the user to match the desired probe with any primary antibody.
-Secondary antibody conjugates can improve a flow cytometry experiment by preserving the active site of the primary antibody, and by signal amplification.
+Secondary antibody conjugates can improve a flow cytometry experiment by preserving the active site of the primary antibody, and by signal amplification (see Figure 1 B).

 The format of secondary antibody can impact the success of an experiment.
 In addition to whole molecule IgG, Jackson ImmunoResearch offers fragments of secondary antibodies.

 F(ab')2 fragments are generated by proteolysis of the whole IgG to yield a divalent fragment containing two Fab arms and no Fc domain.
 When used to stain tissue or cells, the F(ab')2 secondary antibodies can help to avoid background caused by off-target binding.
 The absence of an Fc region prevents F(ab')2 antibodies from being captured by Fc receptors expressed on cell surfaces.
 Please note that if a primary antibody is trapped by an Fc receptor, the F(ab')2 secondary antibody will detect the off-target binding, so blocking is critical.